Abdul Qadir (cricketer): One Day International career

-Abdul Qadir made his ODI debut against New Zealand at Edgbaston during 1983 Cricket World Cup; he took four wickets for 21 runs in 12 overs, earning him the man of the match award.
+Qadir made his ODI debut against New Zealand at Edgbaston during 1983 Cricket World Cup; He took four wickets for 21 runs in 12 overs, earning him the man of the match award.
 He took 12 wickets for 264 runs in the tournament with an average of 22.00, including a five-wicket haul against Sri Lanka at Headingley, Leeds.
-In the 1983–84 World Series Cup, Abdul Qadir played eight matches and took 15 wickets at the average of 18.13, including five wickets for 53 against Australia at the Melbourne Cricket Ground, a match Pakistan lost by 43 runs.
+In the 1983–84 World Series Cup, Qadir played eight matches and took 15 wickets at the average of 18.13, including five wickets for 53 against Australia at the Melbourne Cricket Ground, a match Pakistan lost by 43 runs.
 In the 1985–86 home season, he took six wickets against Sri Lanka, and five wickets against the West Indies including four wickets for 17 runs at the Gaddafi Stadium.
-Abdul Qadir's eight wickets in six matches were the second highest figures against India in 1986–87.
-Sachin Tendulkar played him smoothly in his first Test series for India, and it may have been his attacking batting, which cut short Abdul Qadir's Test career.
+His eight wickets in six matches were the second highest figures against India in 1986–87.
+Sachin Tendulkar played him smoothly in his first Test series for India.

-Abdul Qadir captained the Pakistan cricket team during England's tour to Pakistan, losing all the three matches; he topped the list of highest wicket takers during the 1987–88 series between the teams, with eight wickets at the average of 13.17.
+Qadir captained the Pakistan cricket team during England's tour to Pakistan, losing all the three matches; he topped the list of highest wicket takers during the 1987–88 series between the teams, with eight wickets at the average of 13.17.
 He took six wickets during the 1988–89 Wills Asia Cup at the average of 17.00, including three wickets for 27 runs, against India in the fifth match at the Bangabandhu National Stadium, Dhaka.
 During the Nehru Cup in 1989–90, he was second in the list of leading wicket takers, with 12 wicket from seven matches at the average of 21.75.
 His best figure in a match during the tournament were three wickets for 27 runs, against Australia at the Brabourne Stadium, Bombay.
-Abdul Qadir played his last ODI against Sri Lanka at the Sharjah Cricket Association Stadium in 1993.
-In total, Abdul Qadir played 104 ODIs during 1977–93, taking 132 wickets and averaged 26.16.
+Qadir played his last ODI against Sri Lanka at the Sharjah Cricket Association Stadium in 1993.
+In total, Qadir played 104 ODIs during 1977–93, taking 132 wickets and averaged 26.16.
 He also took two five-wicket hauls, including his best ODI performance of five wickets for 44 runs against Sri Lanka during the 1983 World Cup.
 He scored 641 runs in ODIs, and his highest score in this format of the game was 41 not out.
+He donated a car, won as best Group B player during 1987 Cricket World Cup, to Imran Khan for his Shaukat Khanum Memorial Cancer Hospital and Research Centre project.

 Captaincy

-Abdul Qadir was not successful as a captain.
+Qadir was not successful as a captain.
 He captained the Pakistan cricket team in five Test matches during 1987–88 and 1988–89, losing four of them.
 He captained Pakistan for the first time against England, in the absence of regular captain, Javed Miandad.
 The three matches he captained in, against the same team, were lost by Pakistan.
-In ODI matches, Abdul Qadir captained Pakistan against Bangladesh and India in the fourth and fifth match of the 1988 Asia Cup respectively; Pakistan defeated Bangladesh by 173 runs, and lost to India by four wickets.
+In ODI matches, he captained Pakistan against Bangladesh and India in the fourth and fifth match of the 1988 Asia Cup respectively; Pakistan defeated Bangladesh by 173 runs, and lost to India by four wickets.